Sony CEO says Vita gaming sales near expectations

 ($1 = 78.7400 Japanese yen)

-(Reporting by Harro ten Wolde and Tarmo Virki; Editing by Will Waterman and Giles Elgood)
+(Reporting by Harro ten Wolde and Tarmo Virki; Editing by Will Waterman)